It’s this time of year that koalas are on the move. Get some tips on what you should do if you spot one nearby.

 Spring koala tips

-- It’s important to keep dogs under control.
-While they can do koalas a lot of harm, koalas have long, strong claws that they will use to defend themselves if threatened.
+It’s important to keep dogs under control – for the safety of the dog as well as the koala.
+Although dogs’ teeth can do koalas a lot of harm, koalas have long, strong claws that they will use to defend themselves if threatened which pose real risks for the dog as well.

-- If you see a koala on the ground for an extended period of time, a koala that appears to be injured, or a young joey without its mother call the Fauna Rescue Koala Hotline on 1300KOALAS (1300 562 527).
+- If you see a koala on the ground for an extended period of time, a koala that appears to be injured, or a young joey without its mother, go on to Google and search for your local fauna rescue group.

 This story was originally published in September 2015.